Lawrencium77/Blog-Timing-CUDA-Kernels/Timing Operations in PyTorch.md

 If we know anything of machine learning in 2023, it is this: bigger is better.
 Give your model more data, parameters, and compute and success is (somewhat) guaranteed.

 However, larger models are memory-hungry and slow.
 To combat this, there is a range of  techniques that minimise training and inference costs.
-Some focus on efficient implementation of the Transformer architecture (FlashAttention[5], ZeroQuant[6]).
-Others involve algorithmic changes (Pruning, Sparsity [add references here]).
+Some focus on efficient implementation of the Transformer architecture ([FlashAttention](https://arxiv.org/abs/2205.14135), [ZeroQuant](https://arxiv.org/abs/2206.01861)).
+Others involve algorithmic changes (Pruning, Sparsity).
 Regardless of the approach, the ability to accurately time individual operations in a computational graph is essential.

 Doing so isn't trivial when GPUs are involved.
 In this blog, we present a comprehensive guide to the tips & tricks required to get accurate and repeatable results.